xamarin/dev-days-labs/HandsOnLab/README.md

 ### 1. Create Azure Mobile App

-1. Create a Free Azure account including a free $200 credit by navigating to [this Azure Sign Up Page](https://azure.microsoft.com/free/services/mobile-apps/?WT.mc_id=none-XamarinWorkshop-bramin) and creating an account
+1. (If you don't yet have an Azure account) Create a Free Azure account including a free $200 credit by navigating to [this Azure Sign Up Page](https://azure.microsoft.com/free/services/mobile-apps?WT.mc_id=devdayslab-github-bramin) and creating an account

-2. In the [Azure Portal](https://portal.azure.com/?WT.mc_id=none-XamarinWorkshop-bramin), select the **Create a resource** button
+2. In the [Azure Portal](https://portal.azure.com?WT.mc_id=devdayslabs-github-bramin), select the **Create a resource** button
 3. In **New** window, tap **Mobile**
 4. In **New** window, tap **Mobile App**